alfaruqi3/rootme-CTF-walktrough/web_client/HTML-disablebuttons.md

   so we could'nt click on anything because it hase a "disable functions on the web just ceck it in inspect using F12 OR Crl + Shiftl in web browser

-## then just go trough to the code search for the functions who got disibled and erase it :
+### Then just go trough to the code search for the functions who got disibled and erase it :
   <img width="1000" height="378" alt="2" src="https://github.com/user-attachments/assets/315d3a5f-1c0c-4f06-87d6-abd1922ff952" />
 :

-## boom now you could click it, type anything the click the button and you got :
+### Boom now you could click it, type anything the click the button and you got :
 <img width="1002" height="378" alt="3" src="https://github.com/user-attachments/assets/ae0125b3-bda8-40e7-af3d-6d32b7f80597" />

-# the flag is :
+## the flag is :
 ''' bash
 HTMLCantStopYou
 '''